 When complete, Connecticut’s Shoreline Greenway Trail will be a scenic 25-mile route through four quaint New England towns off Long Island Sound.
 From Lighthouse Point to Hammonasset Beach State Park, the trail will connect parks, schools, town centers, train stations, and hiking trails in East Haven, Branford, Guilford, and Madison.
 A small section of the route, just shy of a mile in Branford, is built along a former railroad bed.

-Along the way, views of the water, forests, meadows, and marshes can be enjoyed.
-Where possible, the trail will be surfaced with distinctive crushed pink granite from a local quarry in Stony Creek.
-Benches are currently available on the trail and interpretive signage on the area's unique history and geology, as well as birdwatching stations, are planned for the future.
+Along the way, enjoy views of the water, forests, meadows, and marshes.
+Where possible, the trail will be surfaced with distinctive pink crushed granite from a local quarry in Stony Creek.
+Benches are currently available on the trail, and interpretive signage on the area’s unique history and geology, as well as bird-watching stations, are planned for the future.

-Although many parts of the trail have been cleared for walking and see regular use, the trail is surfaced and fully completed in these sections, totaling 3.5 miles:
+Although many parts of the trail have been cleared for walking and see regular use, sections of the trail are surfaced and fully completed as outlined below from west to east.